geonetwork/docker-geonetwork/4.4.0/README.md

 ```

 Known limitations:
-* Harvester schedule needs to be refreshed when database harvester configuration is modified (fix in progress)
+* Harvester / Scheduler needs to be refreshed when the database harvester configuration is modified (the harvesting node refresh the schedule every 2 minutes as a stopgap solution)
-* When saving application settings, some setting may require a reload of some modules
+* Settings / When saving application settings, some modules need to be updated:
   * log file,
   * DOI configuration,
   * proxy configuration (use Java environment variable instead of database configuration)
+* Thesaurus / Local thesaurus modified in one node are not updated on others.

 ## Monitoring